terraform-google-modules/terraform-google-gcloud/README.md

 The [jq](https://stedolan.github.io/jq/) binary is also included in this module so you can use it as well for either of your `create_cmd_entrypoint` or `destroy_cmd_entrypoint` values.

 ## Downloading
-This module will automatically download gcloud on your behalf, allowing you to run it in environments without a gcloud binary available.
+By default, this module assumes you already have gcloud installed in your $PATH.

-You can override this behavior by setting the `skip_download` variable to `true` or `false`.
+If you need to run Terraform in environments without a gcloud binary available, you can override this behavior by setting the `skip_download` variable to `false`.

 You can also override the behavior by setting the `GCLOUD_TF_DOWNLOAD` environment variable.
 This environment variable will override all other settings.